Header image courtesy of James Lacy (via Unsplash)

 The Dog Pantry

 Another local doggie bakery we’re loving is Gem’s Kitchen & Bakery.
 Not only do you save 20 percent when you reuse your container, but five percent of profits also go towards a local animal shelter at the end of every month, and we just love an initiative that gives back to the community!
-Currently, the shelters that will receive donations include Villa Kunterbunt, LAP, and PUC.
-Why not check out their Ahi So Cheesy ($12) or Chicken Yogurt Nuggets ($11) and support a good cause?
+Currently, the shelters that will receive donations include Villa Kunterbunt, Lifelong Animal Protection (LAP), and Paws United Charity (PUC).
+Why not check out their Ahi So Cheesy ($12) or Chicken Yoghurt Nuggets ($11) and support a good cause?

 Gem’s Kitchen & Bakery, Happy Valley | (+852) 9448 9925